ballerina-platform/module-ballerinax-hubspot.crm.engagements.communications/ballerina/Module.md

 ## Examples

-The `HubSpot CRM Communications` connector provides practical examples illustrating usage in various scenarios.
+The `HubSpot CRM Engagements Communications` connector provides practical examples illustrating usage in various scenarios.
 Explore these [examples](https://github.com/module-ballerinax-hubspot.crm.engagements.communications/tree/main/examples/), covering the following use cases:

-[//]: # (TODO: Add examples)
+1. [Logging Whatsapp Messages](../examples/whatsapp_message) - This example demonstrates the usage of the HubSpot CRM Communications connector to log WhatsApp messages as CRM communications, associate them with specific HubSpot records, post a batch of communications, and retrieve logged WhatsApp communications using search filters.